About the course

 The Chinese medicine programme covers the underlying theory of Chinese medicine.
 The two large frameworks are five element and yin/yang theories.

 Five element theory includes the constitutional type and the associations which identify this.
 Yin/yang theory includes the substances, the eight principles, the patterns of disharmony, the causes of disease and organ functions.

 The programme includes surface anatomy, physiology, pathology, clinical skills and pharmacology.

 - Surface anatomy is used to assist you in point location and safe needle insertion

-- Physiology and pathology help you to understand a doctor's description of a disease and why patients are taking their prescribed medication.
-This allows you to communicate more effectively with doctors and to recognise ‘red flags’, indicating when to refer patients to another health professional.
+- Physiology and pathology help you to understand description of a disease and why patients are taking their prescribed medication, enabling you to communicate more effectively with doctors and recognise ‘red flags’

 - The study of clinical skills teaches you how to carry out simple tests, such as taking blood pressure to help measure your patients’ progress

-- Pharmacology covers the effects of medications on your patients, which may have an effects on the pulse and tongue and your diagnosis and treatment.
+- Pharmacology covers the effects of medications on your patients, which may have effects on the pulse and tongue and diagnosis and treatment

 In this programme you learn to accurately locate acupuncture points and to develop your palpation skills with sensitivity.
 For each point you learn a procedure that will lead you to the correct location.

 In the first year you learn theory and practical diagnostic skills.
-In the second you make diagnosis using set case histories and also your own through interviewing ‘practice’ patients and patients seen in class.
+In the second you make diagnosis using case histories and also your own through interviewing ‘practice’ patients and patients seen in class.
 In your clinical year, you treat patients in the teaching clinic under the supervision of experienced practitioners.
 By the end of the third year you are ready to set up your own practice.